alexgeshelin/lem_in/README.md

 # lem_in

 One of School 42 learning projects.
-Goal is to find the most efficent way to guide n ants throughthe "ant farm", which is represented by graph.
+Goal is to find the most efficent way to guide n ants through the "ant farm", which is represented by graph.

 Program receives from standart output represantation of a farm in a following format: